SerebryakovS/LedController/README.md

-Controlling RGB LED display with Raspberry Pi GPIO
+Controlling RGB LED display with Orange PI (Allwinner H3 Chipset)
 ==================================================
+This is a total hack of the Raspberry PI RGB Matrix Library.

-A library to control commonly available 64x64, 32x32 or 16x32 RGB LED panels with the Raspberry Pi.
-Can support PWM up to 11Bit per channel, providing true 24bpp color with CIE1931 profile.
+A library to control commonly available 64x64, 32x32 or 16x32 RGB LED panels with the Orange Pi PC.

-Supports 3 chains with many panels each on a regular Pi.
+Supports ONE CHAIN with many panels each on a Orange PI.
-On a Raspberry Pi 2 or 3, you can easily chain 12 panels in that chain (so 36 panels total), but you can theoretically stretch that to up to 96-ish panels (32 chain length) and still reach around 100Hz refresh rate with full 24Bit color (theoretical - never tested this; there might likely be timing problems with the panels that will creep up then).

-With fewer colors or so-called 'outdoor panels' you can control even more, faster.

 The LED-matrix library is (c) Henner Zeller <h.zeller@acm.org>, licensed with [GNU General Public License Version 2.0](http://www.gnu.org/licenses/gpl-2.0.txt)